MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 ## -description

-The AcxCircuitAddPhysicalConnections function adds physical connections to an existing (TBD or new?)
-Acx circuit.
+The AcxCircuitAddPhysicalConnections function adds physical connections to an existing ACX circuit.

 ## -parameters

 ### -param Circuit

-TBD - An existing (TBD?)
-ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT circuit object.
 For more information, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Connections